ChemeketaCS/csweb/content/assignments/cs260/202040/01/index.md

 (0% of grade - required for assignment to be graded)

 Make a makefile called **MyMake** - when the make utility is executed with it, it should build an executable called **linux/assign1.exe** from your code files.
+I will test your project by doing exactly this from your project directory:

+{{ sample_run }}
+make -f MyMake
+linux/assign1.exe
+{{ /sample_run }}

-Test this early and often.
+Make sure this works to build and run the code - test early and often.

 {{% alert info %}}
 There should not be an extension on the makefile filename.
 Make sure you do not turn in MyMake.txt